 What is Clover

 Clover is for people who have ideas!
 Ideas that they want to grow.
 Often, we get creative thoughts, scribble them onto a piece of paper or a note app, and that’s where they go to die!
 Stuck to our sticky notes, like a fly in a fly trap.
 Clover offers you a better way, it gives you the chance to let your ideas soar!
-You see, it’s designed to be a ‘thinking tool.’
+It’s designed to be a ‘thinking tool’.
 Helping you organize your thoughts in a more visual way so that you can fan your creative sparks into the flames that power your business.

 Clover’s must-try feature is their ‘Surface Documents!’
 It combines the power of a modern text editor with the flexibility of a whiteboard.
 In fact, they are way more than just whiteboards, think of them more like an infinite canvas, one you can work on in any direction.
 It’s a new type of document; a freeform, spatial document with a heavy emphasis on text capabilities.
 It enables better brainstorming, enhanced memory, intuitive organization, and also a lot of fun to get creative!